 Mud in your eye: Always Dreaming wins Kentucky Derby in slop

-The New York-based duo has teamed up often over the years and is the sport’s leading money winners.
+Pletcher and Velazquez have teamed up often over the years and are the sport’s leading money winners.
 On their own, they were a combined 2 for 63 coming into America’s greatest race.

-Joining forces, they were unbeatable on a cool and rainy day at Churchill Downs.
+Together, they were unbeatable on a cool and rainy at Churchill Downs.

-“This is so special to win this race with Johnny,” Pletcher said.
-“We’ve been together for all these years and this is sweet.”

 Sent off at 9-2 odds, Always Dreaming made it the fifth straight year that a Derby favorite has won, the longest such stretch since the 1970s.